walmav/spire-katacoda/postgres/step5.md

 Two containers in this pod are launched - `customer` for the customer service, and `spiffe-helper` which handles TLS certificates and rotation.
-To verify these containers, run:
+To show these containers, run:

 `kubectl get pods -l app=customer -o jsonpath='{.items[*].spec.containers[*].name}{"\n"}'`{{execute}}